Sean-w94/atmos/article/article.md

 As a trade-off we supported touch screen blackberries, but did not implement support for key-only blackberries (adjusting the user interface alone would demand a significant time investment that we could not afford).

-We also didn't pay much attention to IE, even IE11 can be a time hog when it comes to compatibility and ~99% of our audience would be on mobile devices anyway.
+We also didn't pay much attention to IE. Even IE11 can be a time hog when it comes to compatibility and ~99% of our audience would be on (non-windows) mobile devices anyway.

-Progressive enhancement for SEO and accessibility was not followed on this project, however our design and tool choices have made it easy to retrofit progressive enhancement with server side rendering.
+Progressive enhancement for SEO and accessibility was not followed on this project.
+However our design and tool choices have made it easy to retrofit progressive enhancement with server side rendering.

 ### EcmaScript 6

 [There's a direct correlation][] between code size and product quality.
-Defect density can be measured in bugs per 1000 lines of code and averages around 0.59 bugs per line for open source projects or .72 bugs per line on proprietary code bases.
-Either way, there will always be a ratio of bugs to code size, thus the more boilerplate we can shed the better.
+Defect density can be measured in bugs per 1000 lines of code and averages around .59 bugs per line for open source projects or .72 bugs per line on proprietary code bases.
+Either way, there will always be a ratio of bugs to code size.The more boilerplate we can shed the better.

 EcmaScript 6 (a.k.a EcmaScript 2015) was finalized in June 2015.
 Parts of it have already been implemented in modern browsers and in Node.
 However for cross-browser consistency and to run Node without additional flags we transpiled the ES6 code into ES5 code as part of the build process (see the Build Process section for details).